Electroweak interaction: Formulation

 This invariance is known as electroweak symmetry.

 The generators of SU(2) and U(1) are given the name weak isospin (labeled T) and weak hypercharge (labeled Y) respectively.
-These then give rise to the gauge bosons which mediate the electroweak interactions – the three W bosons of weak isospin (W_{1}, W_{2}, and W_{3}), and the B boson of weak hypercharge, respectively, all of which are "initially" massless.
+These then give rise to the gauge bosons that mediate the electroweak interactions – the three W bosons of weak isospin (W_{1}, W_{2}, and W_{3}), and the B boson of weak hypercharge, respectively, all of which are "initially" massless.
 These are not physical fields yet, before spontaneous symmetry breaking and the associated Higgs mechanism.